-- Management Functions - 1.1 Organizational Charts and Design: Research organizational charts and designs and differentiate between centralized and decentralized decision-making. - 1.2 Four Functions of Management: Discuss the importance of management and explain the four management functions (i.e., planning, organizing, directing, and controlling) to facilitate workplace organization and efficiency.
-Identify the primary managerial roles (e.g., entrepreneur, leader, monitor, etc.) within an organization. - 1.3 Effective Leadership and Management Skills: Demonstrate effective leadership and management skills by role-playing how you would manage difficult workplace scenarios.
-Identify which different leadership styles fit different scenarios. - 2.
-Role of Marketing in Business - 2.1 Marketing Plan: Create a marketing plan aimed at increasing business profitability for a local business or CTSO, including the following:
+- Four Functions of Management: Discuss the importance of management and explain the four management functions (i.e.i.e., planning, organizing, directing, and controlling) to facilitate workplace organization and efficiency.
+Identify the primary managerial roles (e.g., entrepreneur, leader, monitor, etc.) within an organization. - Effective Leadership and Management Skills: Demonstrate effective leadership and management skills by role-playing how you would manage difficult workplace scenarios.
+Identify which different leadership styles fit different scenarios.

+b.2.
+Role of Marketing in Business
-- an executive summary with a situational analysis identifying both SWOT (Strengths, Weaknesses, Opportunities, and Threats) and PEST (Political/legal, Economic, Sociocultural, and Technological) factors;

-- b. marketing strategies;

-- c. cost analysis;

-- d. implementation plan; and

-- e. marketing audit evaluation instrument.
+- 2.1 Marketing Plan: Create a marketing plan aimed at increasing business profitability for a local business or CTSO, i.-Includinge the following: - i.a.
+An an executive summary with a situational analysis identifying both SWOT (Strengths, Weaknesses, Opportunities, and Threats) and PEST (Political/legal, Economic, Sociocultural, and Technological) factors; - j.b.
+Marketing marketing strategies; - k.c.
+Cost cost analysis; - L.d.
+Implementation implementation plan; and - 5.e.
+Marketing marketing audit evaluation instrument.

-3. Purchasing and Distribution
+e.3.
+Purchasing and Distribution

-- 3.1 Merchandise Plan: Describe a merchandise plan and identify key factors when selecting suppliers and negotiating terms of sale, including supply chain and procurement procedures. - 3.2 Customer Influence on Purchasing: Analyze the influence of customer perceptions and reactions on purchasing choices and determine how customer behavior can affect the distribution process. - 3.3 Marketing and Distribution Channels: Describe the fundamentals of marketing channels.
+- 4.13.1 Merchandise Plan: Describe a merchandise plan and identify key factors when selecting suppliers and negotiating terms of sale, including supply chain and procurement procedures. - 1.23.2 Customer Influence on Purchasing: Analyze the influence of customer perceptions and reactions on purchasing choices and determine how customer behavior can affect the distribution process. - 1.33.3 Supply Chain and Procurement: Describe the relationship between supply chain and marketing channels and identify the three types of marketing channels (i.e. conventional, vertical, and horizontal).
+Marketing and Distribution Channels: Describe the fundamentals of marketing channels.
 Evaluate the advantages of various distribution channels such as producers, agents, distributors, wholesalers, and retailers, and their roles in maximizing product reach and profitability.

-4. Pricing
+d.4.
+Pricing

-- 4.1 Market Factors and Pricing: Identify and describe market factors that can affect prices (e.g., embargos, natural disasters, and overproduction).
-Cite legal and ethical considerations for price planning, including price fixing and price discrimination. - 4.2 Pricing and Product Life Cycle: Explain the relationship between pricing and product life cycle.
-Analyze the advantages and disadvantages of both penetration pricing and price skimming pricing strategies for a new product launch. - 4.3 Price Markup and Profit: Explain how a company's profit relates to markup and breakeven point.
+- 4.1- Market Factors and Pricing: Identify and describe market factors that can affect prices (e.g., embargos, natural disasters, and overproduction).
+Cite legal and ethical considerations for price planning, including price fixing and price discrimination. - 4.2 -Pricing and Product Life Cycle: Explain the relationship between pricing and product life cycle.
+Analyze the advantages and disadvantages of both penetration pricing and price skimming pricing strategies for a new product launch. - 4.3 -Price Markup and Profit: Explain how a company's profit relates to markup and breakeven point.
 Calculate retail percentage markup and markdown in dollars and percentages.

-5. Promotions
+e.5.
+Promotions